pootsbook/crossingtherubicon/_posts/2021-02-05-forward-planning.md

 I was driving past some roadworks this morning and it dawned on me that what they were working on was simply the next step in a plan that had been thought out many years ago.

 About twelve years ago in fact.
 I had been driving down the same road for the very first time.
 It was my first trip to my (now) wife’s home town in the Netherlands.
-The whole experience of the incredibly polished Dutch infrastructure during my first forty-five minutes in the country had already been truly eye-opening but what appeared stuck out like a sore thumb.
+The whole experience of the incredibly polished Dutch infrastructure during my first forty-five minutes in the country had already been truly eye-opening but what appeared next stuck out like a sore thumb.

 There was a bridge over the road that was double the width of the road!
 And I wasn’t about to drive under the middle of the bridge, but only under the left-hand side.
 The other side stuck out into a field as if they’d let a spatially challenged trainee engineer loose on the project.
 It was a sight to behold.